Tunisia entry requirements for Sri Lanka passport holders

 Frequently asked questions

-No. Tunisia does not offer an e-visa for Sri Lankan passport holders.
-You must apply through an embassy or consulate.
+No. Tunisia's eVisa system is not available to Sri Lankan passport holders.
+You must apply through a Tunisian embassy or consulate.

 Official sources